 What's great about it

 One of my favourite meals when growing up was apricot chicken.
-Mum used to make it by simmering lean chicken thighs with tinned apricot nectar and a packet of french onion soup.
+Mum used to make it by simmering lean chicken pieces with tinned apricot nectar and a packet of french onion soup.
 I was inspired to reinvent this traditional recipe when I spotted fresh sun-ripened apricots at my local grocer.
-In place of the tinned apricot nectar, I've used fresh apricots that have been blitzed in my Vitamix.
-The packet soup has been swapped to my homemade chicken stock and I've used lean skinless chicken breast to make this dish into a delicious 10-minute meal.
+In place of the tinned apricot nectar, I've used fresh apricots that have been blitzed in my blender.
+The packet soup has been swapped to chicken stock and I've used skinless chicken breast to make this dish into a delicious quick meal, but you can also use chicken thighs, you just need to simmer for 30 minutes more.
+This recipe is featured in my cookbook Purely Delicious and The Healthy Chef App.

 2 onions, sliced

-600g organic/free-range chicken breast fillets, cut into chunks
+600g organic/free-range chicken breast fillets, cut into slices or chunks

-4 ripe sweet apricots, cut in half, stone removed (see notes for using dried apricot)
+6 ripe sweet apricots, cut in half, stone removed (see notes for using dried apricot) plus exta apricots for garnishing.
+You will need 1 cup of pureed apricots (you can also use tinned apricots)

-- Sauté the onion over a medium heat in a little olive oil until softened.
+- Sauté the onion over a medium heat in the olive oil and butter until softened and golden.

-- Add the chicken and brown on both sides.
-This should take about 5 minutes.
+- Add the chicken and cook for a further 5 minutes.

 - Pour in the stock and deglaze the pan, allowing all the caramelised pan juices to combine with the stock.

-- Add the apricot puree to the chicken and mix through.
-Simmer for about 2 minutes or until the chicken is cooked through.
+- Simmer for a few minutes until the chicken is cooked through.

 - Add the whole fruit apricot jam as well as a good grind of pepper then mix through.

-- Taste your sauce and adjust where necessary to your palate - adding a touch more stock or jam if necessary.
+- Taste your sauce and adjust where necessary to your palate - adding a touch more water if necessary.
 Your apricot sauce should be lovely thick, tasty and glossy.

 Notes and Inspiration